andy489/Data_Structures_and_Algorithms/Stack/Check for Balanced Parentheses.md

 - **{a+z)** *not balanced*
   - corresponding to the opening curly brace we do not have a closing curly brace and corresponding to the closing paranthesis we do not have an opening paranthesis

   Checking for balanced paranthesis is one of the tasks performed by a compiler.
-WHen we write a program we often miss an opening or closing curly brace or an opening or closing paranthesis:
+When we write a program we often miss an opening or closing curly brace or an opening or closing paranthesis:
 ```cpp
 int main()
 {